EYOELTEKLE/Flask-Integrated-object-tracking-with-yolov4/README.md

 - pip install -r requirements.txt
 - pip install Flask
 - python object-tracker.py

+## Video recording is saved on outputs folder
 ## then run object-tracker.py from your CMD like above
 ### By - Eyoel Tekle